pmp-library/pmp-library/docs/tutorial.md

 ## File I/O

-pmp::SurfaceMesh currently supports reading OFF, OBJ, and STL files.
-Write support is currently limited to OFF files.
-All I/O operations are handled by the pmp::SurfaceMesh::read() and pmp::SurfaceMesh::write() member functions, with the target file name being their only argument.
-An example is given below.
+All I/O operations are handled by the pmp::SurfaceMesh::read() and pmp::SurfaceMesh::write() member functions.
+Those functions simply take a file name as well as optional pmp::IOFlags as an argument.

+We currently support reading and writing several standard (and not so standard) file formats: OFF, OBJ, STL, PLY, PMP, XYZ, AGI.
+See the reference documentation for the pmp::SurfaceMesh::read() and pmp::SurfaceMesh::write() functions for details on which format supports reading / writing which type of data.

+A simple example reading and writing a mesh is shown below.

 ~~~~{.cpp}
     // instantiate a SurfaceMesh object